joaquinauc/console-rock-paper-scissors-js/README.md

 <h1>Console Rock Paper Scissors Game</h1>
 <p>
     This project is a simple Rock, Paper, Scissors console game made with javascript.
+I used the Math class to apply the random method, and the string class to apply the toLowerCase method.
 </p>

 <h2>What I Learned</h2>